sojeong2020/Book-server/README.md

 2. Add a GET `/api/books` endpoint that responds with a status 200 and a JSON object, that has a key of `books` with a value of the array of books from the `./data/books.json` file.

-3. Add a GET `/api/authors` endpoint that responds with a status 200 and a JSON object, that has a key of `authors` with a value of the array of books from the `./data/authors.json` file.
+3. Add a GET `/api/authors` endpoint that responds with a status 200 and a JSON object, that has a key of `authors` with a value of the array of authors from the `./data/authors.json` file.

 ## More Challenges